Are animals deserving of rights under the Constitution? According to a ruling by Colombia’s high court, the answer is a flat-out “No.”

 TCP: Why don’t more legal experts take up conservation cases?

 LDG: Many attorneys are afraid of losing their professional prestige defending these causes.
 I know that many laugh at me, but to themselves, they are saying: “Cool, I like this.”
 Extending rights to animals is simply a matter of recognizing equality among species.
 Look also how young people around the world are rallying behind the warnings of climate change led by activist Greta Thunberg.
 As I said before, our lawmakers must wake up to reality.

 TCP: Do you believe that it is a matter of time before rights are extended to nonhuman species?

-LDG: I have a column in the newspaper El Nuevo Siglo, and this proves to me that there are opinion-makers who think to themselves: “We need to change the world.
+LDG: I have a column in El Nuevo Siglo, and this proves to me that there are opinion-makers who think to themselves: “We need to change the world.
 Things can’t keep going as they are.”
 I am increasingly migrating to these issues because there’s a sensitivity that must be addressed.
 Today, there’s a necessity for people to dedicate themselves to the environment, and if lawmakers were efficient, we wouldn’t have to be defending a “Chucho,” protecting our bees, or sharks against finning.